-This compensation discussion and analysis describes the compensation program for, and material elements of compensation of, our named executive officers for the year ended December 31, 2006.
-Among its responsibilities, the management compensation committee is responsible for establishing the principles that underlie our executive compensation program, evaluating the performance of the CEO, determining CEO compensation and approving compensation for other executive and senior officers.
+This compensation discussion and analysis describes the compensation program for the year ended December 31, 2007 for our named executive officers: Robert Greifeld, David P. Warren, Christopher R. Concannon, Anna M. Ewing and Edward S. Knight.
+Among its responsibilities in administering NASDAQ OMX's executive compensation program, the management compensation committee is responsible for establishing the principles that underlie our compensation program, evaluating the performance of the CEO, determining CEO compensation and approving compensation for other executive and senior officers.
 For additional information, see "Proposal I: Election of Directors-Board Committees."
-The management compensation committee's charter can be found on Nasdaq's website at http://ir.nasdaq.com/governance.cfm.
-The committee welcomes input from our stockholders on Nasdaq's compensation program through the communication process discussed in "Stockholder Communication With Directors."
+The management compensation committee's charter can be found on NASDAQ OMX's website at http://ir.nasdaqomx.com/governance.cfm.
+The committee welcomes input from our stockholders on NASDAQ OMX's compensation program through the communication process discussed in "Stockholder Communication With Directors."